jon-heard/obsidian-inline-scripts-library/mythicv2_ui.sfile.md

 return expand( "fate " + (pick - 4) + " " + (pick2 ? "n" : "y") );
 ```
 __
-fate - Ask user to choose the odds for this fate check.
+fate - Asks user to choose the odds for this fate check.
-Ask user what answer is best for the pc(s).
+Asks user what answer is best for the pc(s).
-Display the answer to a yes/no question, possibly with a random event attached.
+Displays the answer to a yes/no question, possibly with a random event attached.

 __